-Many taxpayers in the U.S. have come to expect a nice treat every year in the form of a tax refund.
+Many taxpayers in the U.S. have come to expect a sizable refund check every tax season.
 To some people who don’t prepare their own tax returns, it’s a mystery how the refund is calculated.

 The idea is really quite simple.
 After calculating your taxable income, you use the information in the tax tables to determine your total income tax for the year.
 This amount is then compared to the amount that you actually paid throughout the year (in the form of withholdings from your paychecks).
 If the amount you paid is more than your tax, you are entitled to a refund for the difference.
-On the other hand, if the amount you paid is less than your tax, it’s time to get out the checkbook.
+If the amount you paid is less than your tax, it’s time to get out the checkbook.

 Withholding: Why It’s Done